How To Flash a target usign ST-Link utility

 Download the STM32 ST-LINK Utility from ST web site and install it in your development machine.

 Download a ZIP file with the firmware for the board from our web site here by clicking on the appropriate badge.
-This will take you to our JFrog Bintray repository that holds the packages with pre-build images for several target boards.
+This will take you to our Cloudsmith repository that holds the packages with pre-build images for several target boards.
 After downloading it, unzip the package contents.

 Connect the target board to your PC using an USB cable.
 Note that on most ST deveopement boards there are two micro USB connectors.
 To follow this guide you'll want to use the one that's providing the JTAG connection through the ST-Link debugger.
 In doubt, check the PCB for the correct one or the board schematic.